rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 ### What is the chmod command?

-Put simply, `chmod` stands for *change mode* and is used to set file or directory permissions in Linux. `chmod` is used by the root user to determine what users, groups, and others can access files or directories.
+Put simply, `chmod` stands for *change mode* and is used to set file or directory permissions in Linux.
+Root users use `chmod` to determine what users, groups, and others can access files or directories.

 Typically, you use the `chmod` command in the following formats: